The TRA seeks to improve and beautify Bayonne Estate, through greening, removing litter and eyesores, and improving safety and wellbeing.

 On 12 September 2024 a follow-up event was organised to paint the railings.

-The empty paved space next to Wentworth Court sheltered housing has been transformed into a new enclosed garden with access to Wentworth Court residents.
+In 2023 the empty paved space next to Wentworth Court sheltered housing was transformed into a new enclosed garden with access to Wentworth Court residents.
 It was funded by the resident-led Investment Group through a Housing Estates Improvement Project.
+(Funding was awarded in 2019 but works were delayed until 2023.)

 The high, overgrown wall next to Paynes Walk has been removed and replaced with a wrought iron fence, allowing neighbouring residents and passers-by to enjoy the garden and increased light.
 Security is increased through improved sight lines, while a trellis protects Wentworth Court's privacy.